SignalK/signalk-java/README.md

 Install on RPi
 --------------

 In summary we already have java jdk8 on the pi, so we will install  git, maven, and node.
-The server doesnt need nodejs, but the client installs do use `npm` which comes with it. .
-I expect to stabilise it quite quickly.
+The server doesnt need nodejs, but the client installs do use `npm` which comes with it.

 The pi must be connected to the internet for the install.
+This was tested with a std Raspbian Jessie image.
 Open a console on the RPI, or ssh onto it.
 Log in as user pi.
 At the command prompt execute the following:

 ```shell